 In addition, you'll want to consider Sumo Logic Hosted Collectors, which reside in the Cloud, allowing for seamless collection from Amazon S3 buckets and HTTP Sources.

 For information on local vs. centralized data collection see Best Practices: Local and Centralized Data Collection.

 Installed Collectors are deployed in your environment, on a local machine, a machine in your organization, or even an Amazon Machine Image (AMI).
 Installed Collectors require a software download and installation.
 Upgrades to Collector software are released regularly by Sumo Logic.

-Consider having an Installed Collector on a dedicated machine if:
+Consider having an Installed Collector on a dedicated machine when:

 - You are running a very high-bandwidth network with high logging levels.

 - You want a central collection point for many Sources.

 Consider having more than one Installed Collector if: